ositaka/soul-healing-decapcms/data/page/home.md

     main_menu:
       show: true
       name: What is Trance Healing?
-    text: Trance Healing is a gentle and non-intrusive spiritual practice with roots in ancient traditions and mediumship.
+    text: "Trance Healing is a gentle and non-intrusive spiritual practice with roots in ancient traditions and mediumship.
 During a session, the healer enters a trance state, becoming a bridge for divine energy from the spirit world.
+Guided by Spirit Guides, this energy flows to where you need it
-      Guided by Spirit Guides, this energy flows to where you need it most—physical comfort, emotional peace, mental clarity, or spiritual renewal.
-It’s a holistic experience that can work on many levels at once and can be offered in-person or from a distance and can be done individually or in a group as a Healing Circle.
+      most: physical comfort, emotional peace, mental clarity, or spiritual renewal.
+It’s a holistic experience that can work on many levels at once and can be offered in person or at a distance and can be facilitated individually or in a group setting."
     title: What is Trance Healing?
     image: /images/068098fc-71ef-421b-b9ba-e0785a5ff150.jpg
   - type: text_image